jaca230/hdsoc_daq_manual/docs/software_dependencies.md

 ### Installation Guide

-This should be automatically installed when installing the [ATAR DAQ midas frontend](software.md#atar_daq).
+This should be automatically installed when installing the [HDSoC DAQ midas frontend](software.md#hdsoc_daq).
 If you want to manually install, see the [installation guide on the github's readme](https://github.com/jaca230/nalu_event_collector?tab=readme-ov-file#installation).

 ---